 Postman is a popular API development environment, that is, a tool that is used (among other useful features) to ease the interaction with API calls to remote sites.
 In this tutorial, we show the few steps necessary to set Postman to connect to the Open Data Hub datasets in both the mobility and tourism domains.

-In the remainder of this tutorial, we will use as example the E-chargin station dataset, located at https://swagger.opendatahub.bz.it/?url=https://mobility.api.opendatahub.bz.it/v2/apispec#/Mobility%20V1%20-%20Emobility/ for the mobility domain and the Accommodation dataset, located at http://tourism.opendatahub.bz.it/swagger/ui/index#Accommodation.
+In the remainder of this tutorial, we will use as example the E-charging station dataset, located at https://swagger.opendatahub.com/?url=https://mobility.api.opendatahub.com/v2/apispec#/Mobility%20V1%20-%20Emobility/ for the mobility domain and the Accommodations dataset, located at https://tourism.api.opendatahub.com/#Accommodation.

 If no collection has already been created, create one by clicking on + Create collection, then write ODH and confirm.

 Repeat the procedure for the Accommodation dataset and for any other dataset you want to query.

 It is now possible to start querying the endpoints, by providing next to the GET button the corresponding call, like shown in Figure 45 for the E-charging station dataset and in Figure 45 for the Accommodation dataset.
 However, while the former images shows a set of results, on the latter appears the message Authorization has been denied for this request. and the status 401 Unauthorized.